walterp56/FgoGotran/FgoGotranLocal/SECURITY.md

 - `user_data/downloads/`
 - `user_data/runtime/`
 - `user_data/models/`
-- Any copied runtime log that contains private filesystem paths
+- Runtime logs copied from older versions that may contain private filesystem paths

 The repository `.gitignore` excludes the default sensitive and large-file locations, but users should still inspect staged files before committing.